 1. Onion can also be omitted in this recipe.

-2. Care needs to be taken while adding salt to the dish, as overpowering salt can destroy the prawns.
+2. Care must be taken while adding salt to the dish, as overpowering salt can destroy the prawns.

-3. If you are making this recipe with the shrimps.
-Remove from the fire, as soon as they get cooked.
+3. If you are making this recipe with the shrimp.
+Remove from the heat as soon as they get cooked.